Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: RESULTS AND DISCUSSION

 \subsubsection{Correlation between $\frac{1}{K_{n}}$ and $\rm{n_{MPI}}$}

 $\rm{n_{MPI}}$ gives information about the number of multi-partonic interactions for a given impact parameter in a given collision.
 If the number of multi-partonic interactions is relatively more, the system tends toward thermal equilibrium.
 Similar observation can be drawn from the inverse ${K_{n}}$.
-A large value of the inverse ${K_{n}}$ indicates that the system is more thermal in nature, as evident from Fig.~\ref{fig:6}.
+A large value of the inverse ${K_{n}}$ indicates that the system is closer to a thermal-like system, as evident from Fig.~\ref{fig:5}.
 Here, we tried to explore the existence of any correlation between these two quantities and how this correlation behaves for a heavy-flavor baryon and meson.
 From section~\ref{subsection_2}, we found the information about the variation of the inverse ${K_{n}}$ with charged-particle multiplicity.
 MC model PYTHIA8 provides information about the $\rm{n_{MPI}}$ in each multiplicity class.
-With the knowledge of both these quantities with charged-particle multiplicity, we have obtained the correlation between the inverse ${K_{n}}$ and $\rm{n_{MPI}}$ as shown on the right side of Fig.~\ref{fig:7}.
-It is observed that there is a perfect correlation between the inverse ${K_{n}}$ with $\rm{n_{MPI}}$ for $\rm{D^{0}}$.
-However, such a correlation seems to break for $\Lambda_{c}^{+}$.
+With the knowledge of both these quantities with charged-particle multiplicity, we have obtained the correlation between the inverse ${K_{n}}$ and $\rm{n_{MPI}}$ as shown on the right side of Fig.~\ref{fig:6}.
+It is observed that there is a perfect correlation (or linear dependence) between the inverse ${K_{n}}$ with $\rm{n_{MPI}}$ for $\rm{D^{0}}$.
+However, it is observed that the dependence of inverse ${K_{n}}$ on $\rm{n_{MPI}}$ departs from linear dependence for $\Lambda_{c}^{+}$.
 This implies that the number of parton-parton interactions varies differently for a baryon as compared to a meson because of their different quark constituents.
 That means the meson carries the initial state information more accurately as compared to the baryon, because of a nice linear behavior with $\rm{n_{MPI}}$.
 It is an interesting observation that needs to be explored further to draw a better conclusion on the production dynamics of heavy-flavored baryons and mesons, and baryons and mesons, in general.